 As immunization providers, pharmacists have an important role in public health and protecting patients from vaccine-preventable diseases.
 CDC’s Advisory Committee on Immunization Practices (ACIP) recommends the HPV vaccine for specific populations.
 Test your knowledge of HPV immunization with this short quiz.

-During the 2018 APhA-ASP Summer Leadership Institute, chapter leaders received background information and examples of chapter activities in the area of women's health.
+During the 2018 and 2019 APhA-ASP Summer Leadership Institute, chapter leaders received background information and examples of chapter activities in the area of women's health.
+View the 2018 presentation and 2019 presentation for more information.
 You can also review this article from Pharmacy Today on women's health issues for programming ideas.

-To qualify to be selected for the poster presentation and complimentary registrations, APhA-ASP Chapters must complete at least one activity in each of three required areas:
+To be selected for the poster presentation APhA-ASP Chapters needed to complete at least one activity in each of three required areas: